Brew-House/Wallet_Street_Cousin-Contracts/README.md

+#Attention, this contract is now Defunct.
+WSC V2 is the only Wallet Street Cousin Contract live and trading

-# Wallet Street Cousin — Contracts
+Wallet Street Cousin — Contracts

 This repository contains the smart contract sources and verification files for the **Wallet Street Cousin (WSC)** token, deployed on the Flare Network.